 The South Sensation bloggers never need an excuse to drink gin, but when World Gin Day came around in June, we decided it might be a good idea to make our gin tasting a little more focused by checking out the offerings from our local distilleries.

 We bought a box of five to try from @masterofmalt, which came nicely packaged with a set of tasting note cards, and we added Mermaid gin from the Isle of Wight to our list.
 You can check out our introduction on our earlier blog ‘A local challenge for World Gin Day.‘

-A tasting team of six of us tried each gin neat first, and then topped it up with Fevertree Refreshingly Light Mediterranean tonic water.
-We didn’t research the gins, as we wanted to see if we could guess the ingredients from smell and taste alone.
+A tasting team of six of us tried each gin neat first, and then topped it up with Fevertree light tonic water.
+We tasted blind without reading the notes, as we wanted to see if we could guess the ingredients from smell and taste alone.

 Let us know what you think of the gins themselves, our comments, or suggestions for others we should try!

-So first up is Mary Rose London Dry Gin from HMS Spirits Company representing Hampshire.
+So first up was Mary Rose London Dry Gin from HMS Spirits Company representing Hampshire.

 Official description: Juniper heavy, balancing citrus and herbal tones, this gin uses grapefruit to liven the palatte and rosemary to create a soft, oily finsh.

 On the nose: We detected rosemary, lavender and rose.